neilm-fourjs/garDeploy/README.md

 ## Genero example program

+* Deploy.sh: a simple script to run the program in the directory where it's installed.
 * Deploy.4gl: An Genero example program for deploying a gar or gbc file
 * gar_api.4gl: Generated from openapi for the service
 * gbc_api.4gl: Generated from openapi for the service